-&lt;sup>18 Since not all subjects completed Part 3 of the experiment on-line, we have fewer SVO observations.
+&lt;sup>21 Since not all subjects completed Part 3 of the experiment on-line, we have fewer SVO observations.
 We therefore pool the PP and CP institutions for the statistical test.
 See also Section 1.4 for lack of evidence for bias in completing Part 3.
 For those who completed Part 3, 30 subjects selected NP in the first period of Part 2, 33 selected PP, and 19 selected CP - a distribution that is very similar to the overall distribution in period 1 (see Figure 4).
 In addition, the baseline contributions of those who select into the PP and the CP in period 1, and their SVO scores, are very similar (Figure 7a and 7b), so that it appears justified to pool the SVO scores across the two punishment institutions for the statistical test.

+Figure 9 shows that individuals in the coordinated peer punishment and centralized punishment institutions make higher normative requests than members of the same institution under exogenous assignment in the early periods.
 Figure 8 displays the cumulative density functions for groups' average normative requests in both institutions under endogenous selection and exogenous assignment for (a) the first period and (b) the first five periods.
 In all cases, the normative request under endogenous selection first-order stochastically dominates the normative request under exogenous assignment.